CVE-2026-24383 Overview

 Workarounds

-- Implement strict Content Security Policy (CSP) headers that disable unsafe inline scripts
+- Implement a strict Content Security Policy that blocks inline script execution and restricts script sources to trusted origins

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.